prios-lyle-dippo/assessment/WSAPI.md

 The websocket implementation mirrors the REST implementation in terms of payload typings.

-To push entity creation / updates use the convention
+To push entity creation / updates use the following convention

 ## CAUTION: WS WILL NOT VALIDATE SCHEMA TYPE